Nimolty/RoboKeyGen/README.md

 - [ ] Inference Code Release

 # Dataset Release
 We have created a huge synthetic training dataset SimRGBD-Franka (~hundreds of GB).
 For downloading conveniently, we divide the whole dataset into six parts: color.zip, mask.zip, ir.zip, depth_60.zip, simDepthImage.zip, and meta.zip.
-We could download the dataset from the webpage [website](https://mirrors.pku.edu.cn/dl-release/SGTAPose_CVPR2023)
+We could download the dataset from the webpage [website](https://mirrors.pku.edu.cn/dl-release/SGTAPose_CVPR2023) You can download any kind of data as you want.

+To download the real-world testing dataset, RealSense-Franka and AzureKinect-Franka.
+We can download the file *Real_Test_0613.tar.gz*